doriancodes/filesystem-manager/README.md

 ## User Guide

-The user guide is available online at [doriancodes.github.io/frogger](https://doriancodes.github.io/frogger/) and can be built locally using [mdBook](https://rust-lang.github.io/mdBook/).
+The user guide is available online at [doriancodes.github.io/froggr](https://doriancodes.github.io/froggr/) and can be built locally using [mdBook](https://rust-lang.github.io/mdBook/).
 To build and serve the documentation locally:

 ```bash
 mdbook serve docs/
 ```

 This will serve the documentation at [localhost:3000](http://localhost:3000).

+### Commands:
+- `bind`: Bind a source directory to a target directory
+- `mount`: Mount a directory to a mount point

+For more details, use `frg --help`

+## License

+BSD-3-Clause